 This course may be full or preparing to leave in the next week.
 Please call us at 866-467-7651 to discuss your options.

 Service projects are often incorporated into Outward Bound courses through coordination with local land managers, conservation groups, government agencies or social service agencies.
-While on expedition, students are encouraged to practice service to their team and the environment by sharing responsibilities and following Leave No Trace ethics throughout the course.
+While in the wilderness, students are encouraged to practice service to the environment and their team by sharing responsibilities and following Leave No Trace ethics throughout the expedition.

-The solo experience provides an important break from the rigors of the expedition and gives students the opportunity to reflect on their Outward Bound experience.
-With sufficient food and equipment, students will set up camp at sites of their own, using the wilderness skills learned during the first half or two-thirds of the course.
-The time students spend on solo depends on the length of the course.
-On one-week courses, solo is four to 12 hours long; on courses three weeks or longer, solo will be up to 72 hours.
+The Solo experience provides an important break from the rigors of the expedition and gives students quiet time to reflect on the Outward Bound experience.
+With the basics of food and equipment, and with safety a top priority, students will take some time away from the group to be alone at sites of their own, using the wilderness skills learned during the first parts of the course.
+Often located along beautiful lake shorelines or peaceful rivers, Solo sites are chosen to offer as much solitude as possible (yet be within emergency whistle-signaling distance of other group members).
+Most students spend their Solo time journaling, drawing or just thinking and resting as they process lessons learned and focus on their goals for the future.
+Instructors check on each participant at regular intervals.
+The time students spend on Solo depends on the length of the course.
+On one-week courses, Solo is four to 12 hours long.
+On courses longer than three weeks, Solo is up to 72 hours long.

 The expedition encourages students to: